vlookup(), MATCH() and INDEX() – explained in plain English [spreadcheats]

-So what is Offset() then?
+So what is INDEX() then?

-Related: Learn more about OFFSET Formula.
+Related: Learn more about INDEX Formula.

-Related: Using INDEX instead of OFFSET.
+Related: Using INDEX + MATCH functions.

 Just use them with some dummy data, play around with arguments and see how you can say “oh yeah, I can do that in few minutes” to your boss next time.